Atoms for Peace: Effects of the speech

 Prior to Eisenhower's speech, the state of atomic development in the world was under strict secrecy.
 The information and expertise needed for atomic development was bound by the secret Quebec Agreement of 1943 and thus not devoted to peaceful processes, but instead as a weapon to defend against other countries which were developing and using the same weaponry.

 Eisenhower's speech brought the atomic issue which had been kept quiet for "national security" into the public eye, asking the world to support his solution.
 Eisenhower was determined to solve "the fearful atomic dilemma" by finding some way by which "the miraculous inventiveness of man would not be dedicated to his death, but consecrated to his life."
 However, Eisenhower was not completely effective in his repurposing; Eisenhower himself approved the National Security Council (NSC) document which stated that only a massive atomic weapon base would deter violence from the Soviet Union.
 The belief that to avoid a nuclear war, the United States must stay on the offensive, ready to strike at any time, is the same reason that the Soviet Union would not give up its atomic weapons either.
 During Eisenhower's time in office the nuclear holdings of the US rose from 1,005 to 20,000 weapons.

-The Atoms for Peace program opened up nuclear research to civilians and countries that had not previously possessed nuclear technology.
+The Atoms for Peace program opened up nuclear research to civilians and countries that had not previously possessed nuclear technology (South Africa, Iran, Israel, Pakistan, India, Argentina, and Brazil).
 Eisenhower argued for a nonproliferation agreement throughout the world and argued for a stop of the spread of military use of nuclear weapons.
 Although the nations that already had atomic weapons kept their weapons and grew their supplies, very few other countries have developed similar weapons—in this sense, it has been very much contained.
 The Atoms for Peace program also created regulations for the use of nuclear power and through these regulations stopped other countries from developing weapons while allowing the technology to be used for positive means.